Tyron Brackenridge

-Tyron Lyle Brackenridge (born June 30, 1984) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+Tyron Lyle Brackenridge (born June 30, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2007, and won a Grey Cup championship with the Saskatchewan Roughriders in 2013.
-He played college football at Washington State.
+He played college football for the Washington State Cougars.

 Brackenridge was also a member of the New York Jets and Jacksonville Jaguars.